preVuer-org/preVuer/README.md

 # preVuer
-**preVuer** is a *prototyping tool for Vue developers* to quickly create components from mock images from designers.
+**preVuer** is a *prototyping tool for Vue developers* to quickly create component template files

-preVuer allows the developer to visually see how components will be layed out on a website.
-Once a mock image comes in from the designer, a developer can load the image on our application and start placing Vue components on areas of the webpage image.
-Afterwards, the developer can export the boxes as individual .vue files.
+preVuer enables developers to translate UI design mock-ups into single-page-applications, visualizing component position and parent/child relationships.
+Simply import your image, create and customize your components, and export ready-to-use .vue template files.

 ## Installation
 *downloadable executable coming soon!*